 Key Takeaways

-- Advantages of B2B wholesale, compared to DTC sales, include higher sales volume and average order value.
+• Compared to DTC sales, B2B wholesale offers a number of advantages, including higher sales volume and average order value.

 B2B Wholesale Explained